zely-js/osik/README.md

 Inspired by koa, only middleware is supported by default, but the handler of this framework is inspired by express, not koa.
 The concept of middleware is similar to express.

+> This package is a modified version of [sard](https://prext.netlify.app/guide/pkg-sard).

 ---

 ```ts